Asymptotic analysis of the finite predictor for fractional Gaussian noise: Introduction

-\begin{rem} Unlike the processes captured by Theorem \ref{thm:I2}, the fGn ARIMA type process satisfies asymptotics \eqref{alphan} for all $d\in (-\frac 1 2, \frac 1 2)\setminus \{0\}$, similarly to the FARIMA process.
-Thus the conditions of Theorem \ref{thm:I2} do not hold in this case either. \end{rem}
+\begin{rem} Unlike the processes covered by Theorem \ref{thm:I2}, the fGn-driven ARMA-type process satisfies the asymptotics in \eqref{alphan} for all $d\in (-\frac {1} {2}, \frac {1} {2})\setminus \{0\}$, consistent with the behavior of the FARIMA process.
+Consequently, the conditions of Theorem \ref{thm:I2} do not hold in this case either. \end{rem}

-\begin{rem} The AR polynomial of a stationary causal ARIMA type process cannot have zeros inside or on the unit circle.
-Let $z_1,...,z_q$ denote the zeros of MA polynomial: